Progress towards the two-thirds conjecture on locating-total dominating sets

 In this section, we establish a tight upper bound on the locating-total domination number of a subcubic graph, where a subcubic graph is a graph with maximum degree at most~$3$.
 For this purpose, let $\cF_\tdom$ be the family consisting of the three complete graphs $K_1$, $K_2$, and $K_4$, and a star $K_{1,3}$, that is,

-We denote a \emph{path}, a \emph{cycle}, and a \emph{complete} graph on $n$ vertices by $P_n$, $C_n$, and $K_n$, respectively.
-A \emph{diamond} is the graph $K_4 - e$ where $e$ is an arbitrary edge of the $K_4$.
+Recall that a \emph{diamond} is the graph $K_4 - e$ where $e$ is an arbitrary edge of the $K_4$.
 A \emph{paw} is the graph obtained from a triangle $K_3$ by adding a new vertex and joining it with an edge to one vertex of the triangle.
 Equivalently, a paw is obtained from $K_{1,3}$ by adding an edge between two leaves.

 For $k \ge 2$, we say a graph $G$ contains a $(d_1,d_2,\ldots,d_k)$-\emph{sequence} if there exists a path $v_1v_2 \ldots v_k$ such that $\deg_G(v_i) = d_i$ for all $i \in [k]$.
 We are now in a position to prove the following upper bound on the locating-total domination number of a subcubic graph.